-Top 5 Causes of Frizz—And How to Tame It
+Top 5 Causes of Frizz—And How to Keep It In Check

 Don’t get us wrong; we’re all about embracing the volume and softness that comes with frizzy curls.
 But sometimes we appreciate the option to enjoy a more defined look, even when humidity levels are off the charts.